-After visiting Bozeman and Glacier National Park, it was time to head south.
-Big Sky, Montana is a skier’s paradise for sure.
-However, we did not visit during ski season.
+After visiting Bozeman and Glacier National Park, we headed south to Big Sky, Montana.
 Our visit coincided with our quest to see Yellowstone National Park.
-My parents joined us for the week, and we stayed in their two bedroom timeshare in Big Sky.
+My parents joined us for the week, and we stayed in their two bedroom timeshare at Bluegreen Lake Condominiums at Big Sky.

 There was even a family of adorable foxes that wandered the property.

 There were very few crowds in town, as it was between summer season and ski season.
 We meandered through the shops and the kids let off some steam.

 One afternoon we set out to hike the path to Ousel Falls, smack dab in the middle of bear country.
 There were actually no bears sighted (thank goodness!), but lots of warning signs posted.
 We equipped ourselves with a bear bell, bear spray, and obnoxiously loud voices, just to be on the safe side!

 We spent another day visiting West Yellowstone from Big Sky.
 West Yellowstone was a very touristy area with lots of shops and restaurants.
 We attended the IMAX movie “Yellowstone.”

 Immediately next door to the movie theater was the Grizzly & Wolf Discovery Center.
 This is a great little museum dedicated to the animals that are native to the area.
 We were able to observe bears up close.

 It was here that the boys participated in an awesome program called Keeper Kids.
 They attended a 30 minute class to learn all about bears and particularly what they eat.
 Then, the bears were moved to their inside habitat.
 The zoo keepers took the kids inside the bears outdoor habitat, each equipped with a bucket of food!